 Christmas is the best time to celebrate with family and friends.
-So why not impress your guests with a DIY lolly buffet?
+So why not impress your guests with one of our Christmas buffet ideas and plan a DIY lolly buffet?
 Lolly and dessert buffets make the perfect festive centrepiece to your Christmas lunch, dinner or family barbecue.

 This time of year is perfect for sourcing decorations at your local variety store and choosing a colour theme is super important.
 Whether it’s the traditional Christmas colours of red and green or something modern like purple, mint and white, keep it consistent and add bursts of colours as shown in our bunting.
 If you need to brighten it up a little, popping some silver or gold accents can add a little dazzle, if you’re feeling rustic then adding twine and wooden decorations gives a casual earthy look & really gives your buffet some edge.